Chart Color Schemes

 Infrastructure

-Railway Estate has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Railway Estate has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Four projects have been identified by AreaSearch as potentially impacting the area: Weststate Private Hospital, Mater Private Hospital Townsville Relocation, Defence Housing Australia - Townsville New Builds Volume Leasing Program (400+ Homes), and Oxley Street Residences.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects that may affect this region.
+Key projects are Weststate Private Hospital, Mater Private Hospital Townsville Relocation, Defence Housing Australia - Townsville New Builds Volume Leasing Program (400+ homes), and Oxley Street Residences.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.